21asphyxia/Epic-Cook/README.md

 ### Browsing Recipes

 To browse recipes, simply navigate to the "Recipes" page.
-From here, you can search for specific recipes by name, filter by category or cuisine, and sort by popularity or date created.
+From here, you can search for specific recipes by name, filter by rating and difficulty.
 Clicking on a recipe will take you to its individual page, where you can view its ingredients, instructions, and ratings.

 ### Rating and Commenting